 Pediatric Brain Tumor Research

-Researchers from Children’s Hospital of Philadelphia are actively involved in ongoing pediatric brain tumor research through the Children's Brain Tumor Tissue Consortium (CBTTC).
-The CBTTC is a collaborative multi-institutional cooperative research program dedicated to the study of childhood brain tumors.
+Researchers from Children’s Hospital of Philadelphia are actively involved in ongoing pediatric brain tumor research through the Children’s Brain Tumor Network (CBTN).
+The CBTN is a collaborative multi-institutional cooperative research program dedicated to the study of childhood brain tumors.

 By collecting information about childhood brain tumors information and creating the largest repository of brain tumor tissue in the world, research scientists are able to study the tumor cells of more than 100 different types of childhood brain tumors.

-Watch the video to learn more about the CBTTC and how this research is advancing pediatric brain tumor treatment.
+Watch the video to learn more about the CBTN and how this research is advancing pediatric brain tumor treatment.